grasmash/composer-scaffold/README.md

 # composer-scaffold

 Composer plugin for placing scaffold files (like `index.php`, `update.php`, …) from the `drupal/core` project into their desired location inside the web root.
+Only individual files may be scaffolded with this plugin.

 ## Usage